yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/scripting/properties.md

 ### Array declaration

-The default of array must be set to `[]`, if you are about to edit in **attribute inspector**, then you also need to set the type into constructor, enumeration, or `'Integer'`,`'Float'`,`'Boolean'` and `'String'`.
+The default of array must be set to `[]`, if you are about to edit in **Inspector**, then you also need to set the type into constructor, enumeration, or `'Integer'`,`'Float'`,`'Boolean'` and `'String'`.

 ```js